DeDust.io

 let asset0 = Asset{ type: AssetTypeNative, }; let asset1 = Asset{ type: AssetTypeJetton, workchain: jettonMasterRaw.workchain, address: jettonMasterRaw.address, };

 // Step 2.
-Deposit Jetton to Vault let jettonDepositBody = JettonDepositLiquidity{ poolType: PoolTypeVolatile, asset0, asset1, targetBalances0: tonAmount, targetBalances1: jettonAmount, }.build(); // notice the .build() and not .toCell(), // since we want some custom serialization logic!
+Deposit Jetton to Vault let jettonDepositBody = JettonDepositLiquidity{ poolType: PoolTypeVolatile, asset0, asset1, targetBalances0: tonAmount, targetBalances1: jettonAmount, }.build(); // Notice .build() instead of .toCell(), // since we want some custom serialization logic.

 send(SendParameters{ to: myJettonWalletAddress, value: JettonProvideLpGas, body: JettonTransfer{ queryId: 42, amount: jettonAmount, // Jetton Vault destination: address("EQAYqo4u7VF0fa4DPAebk4g9lBytj2VFny7pzXR0trjtXQaO"), responseDestination: myAddress(), forwardTonAmount: JettonProvideLpGasFwd, forwardPayload: jettonDepositBody, }.toCell() });

 // Step 3.
-Deposit TON to Vault let nativeDepositBody = NativeDepositLiquidity{ queryId: 42, amount: tonAmount, poolType: PoolTypeVolatile, asset0, asset1, targetBalances0: tonAmount, targetBalances1: jettonAmount, }.build(); // notice the .build() and not .toCell(), // since we want some custom serialization logic!
+Deposit TON to Vault let nativeDepositBody = NativeDepositLiquidity{ queryId: 42, amount: tonAmount, poolType: PoolTypeVolatile, asset0, asset1, targetBalances0: tonAmount, targetBalances1: jettonAmount, }.build(); // Notice .build() instead of .toCell(), // since we want some custom serialization logic.

 send(SendParameters{ to: address("EQDa4VOnTYlLvDJ0gZjNYm5PXfSmmtL6Vs6A_CZEtXCNICq_"), value: tonAmount + TonProvideLpGas, body: nativeDepositBody, });}

-//// Helper extension functions to build respective Structs and Messages//
+//// Helper extension functions to build respective structures and messages//

 extends fun build(self: Asset): Cell { let assetBuilder = beginCell() .storeUint(self.type, 4);